fabrylab/pyTFM/docs/configuration.rst

 Image Velocimetry) can be set in the clickpoints addons window.
 However, some parameters can only be set by using config files.
 Config files also allow you to set a wide range of plotting options, most notably:
-Color maps, the length of arrows, color bar positioning and dimensions and maximum and minimum displayed values for all frames.
+Color maps, the length of arrows, color bar positioning and dimensions and maximum and minimum Color maps, the length of arrows, color bar positioning and dimensions and maximum and minimum displayed values for all frames.
 You can find a complete list of parameters in `Overview of Analysis Parameters`_ and `Overview of Plotting Parameters`_.